Bradie Tennell: 2017–18 season: Olympic team bronze and first Grand Prix medal

-2018–2019 season
+2018–19 season: "Under construction", Grand Prix bronze

 Tennell started the 2018–2019 season by attending U.S. Figure Skating's Champs Camp, a training camp for elite skaters, in August 2018; she said while there: "I want to be a whole new skater, unrecognizable from last season".
 She also worked on being more expressive, less shy, and allowing her personality to come through in her skating.
 Her choreographer Benoit Richaud said that as of 2018, she was "still under construction" and that she needed to build upon her technical abilities.
 Her programs were more challenging, with fewer and more difficult transitions.
 She also added a triple Lutz-triple loop combination in both her short program and free skate and a triple Lutz-triple toe in her free skate and worked to improve her edges on her triple flip.
 Reporter Karen Rosen stated that Tennell competed "with an intensity" missing from the previous season.

 In her short program, Tennell chose music from the 2014 film Lucy, a song called "Rebirth" performed by Hi-Finnesse and Egyptian-British singer Natacha Atlas.
 Reporter Lynn Rutherford called it "a fiercely driving program that requires Tennell to skate full-throttle for most of the routine".
-For her free skate, which Richaud also choreographed, she used music from three versions of Romeo and Juliet, done to make the program modern and to emphasize Tennell's strength, speed, and emotion.
+For her free skate, which Richaud also choreographed, she used music from three versions of Romeo and Juliet, in order to make the program modern and to emphasize Tennell's strength, speed, and emotion.
 The first section included selections from Prokofiev's ballet and used angular, powerful movements to show Juliet's determination and willfulness; the middle section featured the score from the 1968 film and was highlighted by a fluid step sequence.
 The third section of the program featured the score from the 1996 movie Romeo + Juliet.
-Tennell's coach Denise Myers thought that her free skate showed a more mature side to Tennell.
+Tennell's coach, Denise Myers, thought that her free skate showed a more mature side to Tennell.
 Richaud also stated that the 2018–2019 season was the first year he and Tennell worked "as true collaborators", and that he looked forward to continuing to work with her leading up to the 2022 Olympics.